HazyResearch/deepdive/doc/writing-dataflow-ddlog.md

 DDlog's semantics is based on unification of variables and expressions, i.e., variables with the same name unify the columns, and expressions in the body unify the values with the corresponding columns.

 #### Examples
-A comprehensive example of expressions is shown below.
+A few examples of expressions are shown below.

 ```ddlog
 a(k int).